 What springs to mind when you think of a rocking chair?
 The porches of Texan homes?
 The dusty living rooms of elderly relatives?
-Leave the stereotypes behind as we explore why rocking chairs still rock and everyone should have one in their home.
+Leave the stereotypes behind as we explore why rocking chairs still rock and the great health benefits they can provide.

-Unsurprisingly, rocking chairs have been around for quite some time, with the first dating back to 1710, and was created by attaching two ice skates to the bottom of a regular chair.
+The first rocking chairs date all the way back to 1710.
+They were created by attaching two ice skates to the bottom of a regular chair (pretty clever huh?).
 However, the trend didn’t really take off until about 75 years later.

-Many of the rocking chairs we see today are single seaters, but back then they were often designed for more than one person.
-They were quickly recognised as having positive palliative effects and were used readily in places such as hospitals and other health care facilities.
+Many of the rocking chairs we see today are single-seaters, but back in the day, they were often designed for more than one person.
+Early on, these relaxing chairs were recognised as having positive palliative effects and have since been used readily in places such as hospitals and other health care facilities.
 The rocking chairs of today have come a long way from their humble beginnings, featuring sleek silhouettes which beautifully complement modern living spaces.

 Arthritis and back pain can be debilitating conditions, but did you know that using a rocking chair may be able to help?
 It’s even said that former US President John F Kennedy used to use a rocking chair to ease his back pain.

-Using a rocking chair increases blood flow around the body, thus sending more oxygen to the joints, which can help ease the symptoms of arthritis.
-The slight physical exertion of rocking also helps to build up strength and flexibility in the knees, whilst the act of rocking apparently helps prevent pain signals travelling from the back to the brain.
+Using a rocking chair increases blood flow around the body, thus sending more oxygen to the joints, helping ease the symptoms of arthritis.
+The slight physical exertion of rocking also helps to build up strength and flexibility in the knees.

-It’s not exactly a secret that rocking has a soothing effect on babies, helping to calm them down or get them to sleep.
-In that respect, rocking chairs have their obvious benefits.
-This rocking also promotes parent-child bonding, and there is even research to suggest that rocking a child can enhance emotional, social, cognitive and motor development.
+It’s no secret that rocking has a soothing effect on babies, helping to calm them and help them sleep.
+Rocking also promotes parent-child bonding, and there is even research to suggest that rocking a child can enhance emotional, social, cognitive and motor development.

-Who says that sitting down too long will make you fat?
-Using a rocking chair apparently burns 150 calories an hour.
-Using a rocking chair is a great idea for those who are housebound or unable to exercise regularly.
-It’s not the most physical of exercises but it’s better than nothing and gets the blood flowing and acts a gentle exercise.
+Exercising whilst sitting down... surely it sounds too good to be true.
+But rocking a rocking chair apparently burns up to 150 calories an hour.
+Using a rocking chair is a great idea for those who are unable to work out regularly.
+It gets the blood flowing and acts a gentle exercise.

 Rocking could even help those who suffer from dementia.
 A study conducted by the University of Rochester found that residents of a nursing home who had been diagnosed with dementia showed increased emotional and psychological wellbeing when using rocking chairs compared to those who did not.
 Behaviours such as anxiety and depression were noticeably reduced by those rocking away in their chairs.

-Rocking apparently stimulates the balance mechanism in the inner ear as the body works to balance itself as the chair rocks.
-Improved balance was seen in the aforementioned dementia patients who used rocking chairs.
+Rocking stimulates the balance mechanism in the inner ear as the body works to balance itself as the chair rocks.
+The improved balance was seen in the aforementioned dementia patients who used rocking chairs.

-These rocking chairs are from the Era range designed by Simon Legald.
-Simon said this about the range:
+Designer of the Era Chairs Simon Legald said this about the range:

 “Rocking chairs enable a calm movement that makes you feel relaxed.
 With the Era rocking chair, the idea was to combine an upholstered lounge chair with a rocking frame to get the comfort of the upholstery and the movement of the rocking frame and introduce a new form of comfort.”